 - CoD 2022: Modern Warfare 2 leaks

-Modern Warfare 2 will likely be coming to PS4, PS5, Xbox One, Xbox Series X | S, along with PC.
-However, it is worth noting that previous-gen versions may come with one distinction.
-Leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.
+Currently, there’s no telling what advantages the latest systems may enjoy over more dated consoles.
+From FPS boosts to improved graphics, anything is possible.
+Though, it is worth noting that previous-gen versions may come with one distinction: leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.